Opiate and Opioid Addiction: The Facts Behind a National Epidemic

 How does addiction occur?

 For most opiate addicts, the story begins when they are prescribed a painkiller by their doctor.
 If the patient continues to rely on these drugs for the long term, their tolerance levels will begin to rise.
 As a result, it will take more opiates than before to continue numbing those feelings of pain.
-Patients may request increased dosages or up the usage without medical guidance by taking multiple doses at once.
+Patients may request increased dosages or up to the usage without medical guidance by taking multiple doses at once.
 Others begin to crush the pills and snort or inject their opiates for a stronger effect.

 As an opiate user’s tolerance and typical dosage increase over time, they can become dependent on the drug.
 This occurs when drug use or abuse is driven more by a desire to stave off withdrawal symptoms than to treat the original pain.
 Dependence can often lead to death by accidental overdose or heroin abuse (which can also lead to a fatal overdose).

-What are symptoms of opiate withdrawal?
+What are the symptoms of opiate withdrawal?

 The symptoms of opiate withdrawal are quite uncomfortable, which is why many patients become desperate to keep those symptoms at bay.
 Emotional symptoms may include low energy, insomnia, anxiety, agitation, and irritability.
 Physical symptoms may range from minor discomforts such as a runny nose, teary eyes, goosebumps, and yawning to more severe pain, including muscle aches, stomach cramping, nausea, diarrhea, vomiting, and cold sweats.